amine101/bmh_multithreaded_string_fetcher/Readme.md

 ## Assumptions
 - The Text file is encoded in UTF-8 format and doesnt necessarily have ASCII characters, thus characters can have 1,2,3 or 4 bytes representation.
+- The Text file is of a large size (150-250 GB) and can be single lined.
 - No inter-thread blocking occurs when a thread reads from a specific subset of the file even when we have concurrency mode ( No I/O blocking ).